huntingphi/advanced-software-dev-notes/ASD_Week_1.md

 1. **Course Developer**: Preparation and coordination of training
 2. **Database Designer**: Essential to the process, mainly due to the specificity of its knowledge
 3. **Implementer**: Programs sub-systems and components that support the desired functionalities
-4. **Integrator** (lead programmer): Responsible for maintaining the implementers' awareness of the project context, for identifying the tasks to be undertaken and for appointing the person responsible for the initial definition of the critical dates of the project and for developing a plan for the integration of the sub-systems, to allow the project manager to inform the client when each feature is expected to be available
+4. **Integrator** (lead programmer): Responsible for maintaining the implementer's awareness of the project context, for identifying the tasks to be undertaken and for appointing the person responsible for the initial definition of the critical dates of the project and for developing a plan for the integration of the sub-systems, to allow the project manager to inform the client when each feature is expected to be available
 5. **Process Engineer**: Mainly concerned with the management of the development process, its adaption to the organisational context and monitoring its implementation, in order to identify and implement possible process improvements
 6. **Project Manager**: Assume a global overview of the project through a detailed interaction with the internal and external participants.
 Must create the conditions for the project to achieve success, by ensuring timeliness and fulfillment of all commitments.
 Requires: basic knowledge in management; knowledge about the clients business domain; project management methodologies and negotiation skills.
 7. **Project Reviewer**: This role cannot be considered critical, however, due to responsibilities related to the verification and approval of several artifacts produced by other participants, and possible conflict of interests, this person cannot have another role within the project